FrankDocu/Lichess-Development-Onboarding/translation_context.md

 TermsOfService=A page detailing the Lichess' terms of service.
 Appears on the footer of the menu page.
 Links to https://lichess.org/terms-of-service

 SourceCode= Lichess' source code repository.
 Appears on the footer of the menu page.
 Links to https://github.com/ornicar/lila

+nbForumPosts=The number of times the user has posted on the forum (https://lichess.org/forum).
+Appears on profile pages.
+Example: http://lichess.org/@/thibault — Thibault has 3038 forum points as of the time of writing.

+Watch games= A button that allows users to watch the chess games of a particular player.
+Appears on profile pages.
+Example: Links to https://lichess.org/@/thibault/tv

+tpTimeSpentPlaying= The total time the user has spent playing on Lichess.
+Appears on profile pages.
+Example: https://lichess.org/@/thibault/ has spent 15 days, 9 hours and 25 minutes playing at the time of writing.

+tpTimeSpentOnTv= The total time the user has spent watching Lichess TV (https://lichess.org/tv).
+Appears on profile pages.
+Example: https://lichess.org/@/thibault/ has spent 12 minutes watching at the time of writing.